taocpp/json/README.md

 In internal tests we achieve a 100% score in the [Native JSON Benchmark](https://github.com/miloyip/nativejson-benchmark) conformance tests.

-In a nutshell, that what is implemented works, but the API might still change before the 1.0 release.
+In a nutshell, that what is implemented works, but the API might still change (and be extended) before the 1.0 release.

 ## Documentation

-Proper documentation will be written once all interfaces are stable.
+The documentation will be written once all interfaces are stable...

 Until then, here are a few short indications on how to use this library:

 * Requires Clang or GCC with -std=c++11 (or other compiler with sufficient C++11 support).
 * The library is header-only, to install and use simply copy the directory `include/tao` to a convenient place and include the file `include/tao/json.hh`.
-* The generic JSON value class is in `include/tao/json/value.hh`, that's the main part of this library.
+* The generic JSON value class, the main part of this library, is in `include/tao/json/value.hh`.
 * The interface and functions of class `tao::json::value` are hopefully reasonably self-explanatory.
 * To parse a JSON string representation, use one of the functions in `include/tao/json/parse.hh`.
 * To produce a JSON string representation, use one of the appropriate functions in `include/tao/json/stream.hh`.
+* Operators to compare JSON value objects are provided, as are equality operators between JSON values and some other types.

 For questions and suggestions please contact the authors at **jsonl(at)colin-hirsch.net**.

+#### Thank You

+* Niels Lohmann and his [JSON library](https://github.com/nlohmann/json) for the inspiration.
+* Milo Yip and his [Native JSON Benchmark](https://github.com/miloyip/nativejson-benchmark) for a reference to measure progress against.

 ## License